serinamarie/serinamarie/README.md

 # Serina Grill
-Hi, I'm Serina-- working at Prefect as of May 2022.
+Hi, I'm Serina-- working at Prefect since May 2022.

 ### Languages and Tools: